-427 428 The rapid pace of current climate change means that most Andean tree species cannot move fast enough to keep pace with their preferred climate.
-However, any migration that results in spatio-temporal 429 430 overlap among previously allopatric species may result in hybridization, which can introduce new suites 431 of allelic diversity.
-Although the evolutionary outcomes of hybridization can be both creative and destructive, and these outcomes are difficult to predict, increased genomic diversity provides a greater 432 opportunity for selection to act upon.
-Traditional adaptation via natural selection can take many 433 generations, rendering it an untenable response for long-lived tropical trees under current climate change 434 scenarios (Smith and Donoghue 2008; Shaw and Etterson 2012).
-Hybridization with introgression can 435 436 significantly speed up this process through the introduction of many new genes or whole genomes within a single generation (Rieseberg et al. 2003; Seehausen 2004; Chunco 2014).
-Whereas this may occur at a 437 438 cost to biodiversity in some instances due to lineage collapse or reduced hybrid fitness (Rhymer and 439 Simberloff 1996; Seehausen 2006; Todesco et al. 2016), there may still be an overall net biodiversity gain when considering the expected losses to the Andean tree flora under migration and adaptation alone 440 441 (Feeley et al. 2012).
-Though not as well characterized, increased genetic variation can also influence a population's ability to acclimate to changing environmental conditions by broadening the range of 442 individual physiological responses.
-Further, Walter et al. (2023) showed that genetic variation underlying 443 444 plasticity can increase adaptive potential in novel environments.
-However, tropical tree genera tend to 445 show strong thermal niche conservatism, which may constrain the range of environmental conditions to 446 which a lineage is ultimately able to acclimate or adapt.
+The rapid pace of current climate change means that most Andean tree species cannot move fast enough to keep pace with their preferred climate.
+However, any migration that results in spatio-temporal overlap among previously allopatric species may result in hybridization, which can introduce new suites of allelic diversity and gene combinations.
+Although the evolutionary outcomes of hybridization can be both creative and destructive, and these outcomes are difficult to predict, increased genomic diversity provides a greater opportunity for selection to act upon.
+Traditional adaptation via natural selection upon standing genetic variation and new mutations can take many generations, rendering it an untenable response for long-lived tropical trees under current climate change scenarios (Smith and Donoghue 2008; Shaw and Etterson 2012).
+Hybridization with introgression can significantly speed up this process through the introduction of many new genes or whole genomes within a single generation (Rieseberg et al. 2003; Seehausen 2004; Chunco 2014).
+Whereas this may occur at a cost to biodiversity in some instances due to lineage collapse or reduced hybrid fitness (Rhymer and Simberloff 1996; Seehausen 2006; Todesco et al. 2016), there may still be an overall net biodiversity gain when considering the expected losses to the Andean tree flora under migration and adaptation alone (Feeley et al. 2012).